lyndsaywylie/Project-2/README.md

 Data was read in through CSV files in Jupyter Notebook.
 Rows with not applicable data were dropped and columns were renamed.
 Next I connected to Postgresql and inserted 3 tables (diets_df, fitness_apps_df and gym_membership_df).
 In PgAdmin I renamed the columns again to differentiate the datasets before the triple join.
 With the triple join I created a new table called google_trends_sql.

+***Stefanie***

+I had to join to Google Trends file Ben pulled.
+The date range was 2017-10-06 to 2018-01-09.
+The premise was "does exercise/working-out improve a person’s activeness?".
+The data was based on:
+Date
+Step Count
+Calories Burned
+Mood
+Hours of Sleep
+Feeling or Activeness or Inactiveness
+Weight

+Weight in KG column was deleted as the focus was more on activity and more factors such as diet play a part in weight.
+One could determine does working-out/exercise promotes an increase in the daily step-count or not.
+There were no duplicates and a check for nulls came back none.
+Using pandas, a connection was made to pgAdmin to load to the table fittrends.
+The same process was followed to take the google trends data and a table was built on pgAdmin and loaded and called members.
+The 2 tables, fittrends and members, can be joined on date.

 # Load